bartunio99/PTM/README.md

-# PTMlaby
+# PTM
-labki z ptm

-są to programy pisane w języku asemblera na procesor Infineon 80C537 z rodziny procesorów 8051
+This repository contains assembly code programs writeen for infineon 80C537 microcontroller, which belongs to 8051 family.